REST issues response with issue count limit and offset

 Indeed, it's a real problem for building a REST client.
 Unfortunately, adding these attributes will break activeresource clients.
 The problem was reported to the Rails team here but it's still present in Rails 3.0.

-#6 Updated by Jean-Philippe Lang about 7 years ago
+#6 Updated by Jean-Philippe Lang over 7 years ago

 An option would be to include these attributes for "pagination aware" clients that provide a "page" parameter.